-Process improvement is a key element in the successful operation of any small business and getting buy-in from employees is crucial to getting the most out of it.
+• Process improvement is a key element in the successful operation of any small business, and getting employee buy-in is crucial to getting the most out of it.

-This is particularly important for Acquisition Entrepreneurs (AEs) during the post-acquisition period as they transition into ownership.
+This is particularly important for Acquisition Entrepreneurs (AEs) as they transition into ownership during the post-acquisition period.

 Process improvement refers to the ongoing effort to identify, analyze, and improve existing business processes within an organization.